All Episodes

 We can't do both at the same time.

-We got to take from that in order.
+We've got to take from that in order.

 Now, why do that?

-I'll tell you why do that, because this is this is a bunch of Republicans trying to appeal to these mythical moderates and liberals who are getting all over Bush on Katrina, and the Republicans don't want to be anywhere near Bush on Katrina, so they're trying to distance themselves by from Bush by saying, we'll take money away from the war because we know you hate the war and you don't believe in it, and we'll give it to Katrina relief.
+I'll tell you why do that, because this is a bunch of Republicans trying to appeal to these mythical moderates and liberals who are getting all over Bush on Katrina, and the Republicans don't want to be anywhere near Bush on Katrina.

-1.9 billion, chump change, a symbolic effort.
+$1.9 billion chump change, a symbolic effort.

-The idea that we can't do both in this country uh with the amount of money we've already committed to spend on Hurricane Katrina is just outrageous.
+The idea that we can't do both in this country with the amount of money we've already committed to spend on Hurricane Katrina is just outrageous.

-I gotta go quick time out.
+I got to go quick time out.

 We'll be back and continue in just a moment.